 I wasn’t always quite happy with the soprano’s intonation.
 Overall, this was less convincing than the earlier, big tenor role, even though Elsner was producing some highlights here, too.

 10. Chorus “Ihr Völker, bringet her dem Herrn Ehre und Macht!“

-The cantata closes with a big choir piece, again presenting excellent homogeneity, sound / volume, and transparency (also helped by Mendelssohn’s careful disposition, of course)—another highlight for the choir, and a worthy closure to Mendelssohn’s symphony-cantata!
+The cantata closes with a big choir piece.
+The Sing-Akademie again presented excellent homogeneity, sound / volume, and transparency.
+That was also helped by Mendelssohn’s careful disposition, of course.
+This was another highlight for the choir, and a worthy closure to Mendelssohn’s symphony-cantata!

-I felt that Lionel Bringuier really felt “at home”, at ease with the big gestures, the pathos in Mendelssohn’s religious, almost missionary music, and throughout the cantata, the orchestra closely followed the conductor’s intent, was a perfect accompaniment to choir and soloists.
-Most importantly, though: I don’t think that there is any better choir in Zurich, maybe in Switzerland altogether: I can hardly imagine any better choir performance!
+It seemed that Lionel Bringuier really felt “at home”, at ease with the big gestures, the pathos in Mendelssohn’s religious, almost missionary music.
+Throughout the cantata, the orchestra closely followed the conductor’s intent, was a perfect accompaniment to choir and soloists.
+Most importantly, though: I don’t think that there is any better choir in Zurich, maybe in Switzerland altogether.
+I can hardly imagine any better choir performance!

 For the same concert, I have also written a (shorter) review in German for Bachtrack.com.
 This posting is not a translation of the Bachtrack review, the rights of which remain with Bachtrack.com.
 I created the German review using a subset of the notes taken during this concert.
 I wanted to enable my non-German speaking readers to read about my concert experience as well.
 Therefore, I have taken my original notes as a loose basis for this separate posting.
 I’m including additional material that is not present in the Bachtrack review